At 1st Copmanthorpe, we believe in providing young people with skills for life.

 That’s why we encourage our young people to do more, learn more, and be more.

-Each week, we give 100s of young people the opportunity to enjoy fun and adventure while developing the skills they need to succeed.
+Each week, we give around 150 young people the opportunity to enjoy fun and adventure while developing the skills they need to succeed.

 We’re talking about teamwork, leadership and resilience – skills that have helped Scouts become everything from teachers and social workers to astronauts and Olympians.
 We believe in bringing people together.
 We celebrate diversity and stand against intolerance, always.
 We’re part of a worldwide movement, creating stronger communities and inspiring positive futures.

-We have over 350 members and continue to grow, why not join us?
+We have almost 200 members and continue to grow, why not join us?
 We are also looking for leaders and helpers to help us to offer quality Scouting to more young people.

 Our Beginnings